bcakmakoglu/vue-flow/docs/src/examples/stress.md

 # Stress

-Vue Flow is built to be fast and tries to minimize re-renders so that your application can stay smooth as possible.
+Vue Flow is built to be fast but there are limits.

+Try out how many nodes you can get to render before your browser crashes.

 <div class="mt-6">
   <iframe src="https://codesandbox.io/embed/vue-flow-stress-zyr01z?eslint=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fcomponents%2FFlow.vue&theme=dark"